coder-hxl/x-crawl/publish/README.md

 It consists of two parts:

 - Crawler: It consists of a crawler API and various functions that can work normally even without relying on AI.
-- AI: Currently based on the large AI model provided by OpenAI, AI simplifies many tedious operations.
+- AI: Integrate ollama and openai, AI simplifies many tedious operations.

 > If you find x-crawl helpful, or you like x-crawl, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a like on GitHub A star.
 Your support is the driving force for our continuous improvement! thank you for your support!

 ## Features

-- **🤖 AI Assistance** - Powerful AI assistance function makes crawler work more efficient, intelligent and convenient.
+- **🤖 AI Assistance** - Integrate ollama and openai, powerful AI assistance function makes crawler work more efficient, intelligent and convenient.
 - **🖋️ Flexible writing** - A single crawling API is suitable for multiple configurations, and each configuration method has its own advantages.
 - **⚙️Multiple uses** - Supports crawling dynamic pages, static pages, interface data and file data.
 - **⚒️ Control page** - Crawling dynamic pages supports automated operations, keyboard input, event operations, etc.